© 2006 - 2018 brand-newhomes.co.uk - All rights reserved

-With local estate agents charging an average of 2% of the sale price, (a total of £6,000 (including vat) for a home selling for £250,000), many people are choosing to sell their home themselves, marketing their home online and saving thousands of pounds by using one of the online agents charging a flat fee between £200 and £900 depending on the services provided.
+With local estate agents charging an average of 2% of the sale price, (a total of £6,000 (including vat) for a home selling for £250,000), many people are choosing to sell their home themselves, marketing their home online and saving thousands of pounds.
+Unlike high street estate agents, online agents charge a flat fee between £200 and £900 depending on the services provided.
 Sellers should not be taken in by anything local estate agents say to justify their sky-high fees and you have nothing to lose by using an online agent.

-1. A flat one-time £399 ‘all inclusive’ fee.
-This includes measuring and floor plans, photographs, for sale board, valuation, arranging viewings, feedback, negotiating offers, and progressing the sale.
+1. A flat one-time 'all inclusive' fee.
+This will include measuring and floor plans, photographs, for sale board, valuation, arranging viewings, feedback, negotiating offers, and progressing the sale.
 Most importantly, the property is posted on major property portal sites such as Rightmove, Zoopla and PrimeLocation until it is sold.
-In fact everything is included with the exception of the Energy Performance Certificate (EPC) which is £85 extra.
+In fact everything is included with the exception of the Energy Performance Certificate (EPC) which is around £90 extra.

-2. No sale no fee - with £899 (incl vat) fee only payable if the property is sold.
+2. No sale no fee - around £900 (incl vat) fee only payable if the property is sold.

 3. Pay as you go - An initial £99 fee and then £599 on completion

-With housesimple.co.uk Prices start at £114 (or £21 per month).
+With housesimple.co.uk prices start at £695 and £1,495 for a no sale no fee.
 For this you get photographs, measurements, floor plan and viewings organised.
-If you want your property listed on property websites including Rightmove and Zoopla it costs an additional £150 for 6 months.
-With all the necessary ‘extras’ added the overall cost equates to £474 including vat.
+If you want your property to have a premium listing on Prime Location, Rightmove and Zoopla it costs an additional £125 a month and £90 for the EPC.
 For more information on selling your house yourself

 Decide what fixtures and fittings you are going to sell with the house.
 Include some at an additional cost; these can then be given as part of the deal during negotiations.
 Most people do not want to take carpets with them so always include these with the sale.
 You will not want to be taking up and dumping old carpets on moving day.